paavani/howto-1/goWorkSpace.md

 Note that we have created only src dir in workspace bin and pkg directories in workspace are created by go install command

-Add these two lines to /etc/bashrc file in mac to add these paths permanently In linux .bashrc file
+Add below two lines to add these paths permanently to /etc/bashrc file in mac
-Use sudo to edit this file
+.bashrc file in linux
+Or
+.profile file
 ------------------------------------------------
 	export GOPATH=$HOME/goplay
 	export PATH=$HOME/goplay/bin:$PATH